appvia/tako/README.md

 #### Other deployment tooling

-With _Kev_, you can use any Kubernetes deployment tool or framework you're familiar with, e.g `skaffold`, `tilt`, etc...
+With Kev, you can use any Kubernetes deployment tool or framework you're familiar with, e.g `skaffold`, `tilt`, etc...

 Check our [Roadmap][roadmap] for upcoming planned integrations.